 Sherri Goodman is senior vice president, general counsel, and corporate secretary of the CNA Corporation.
-Goodman has been recognized for her leadership in creating the Military Advisory Board and leading its projects on National Security and the Threat of Climate Change (2007), Powering America’s Defense: Energy & the Risks to National Security (2009), Powering America’s Economy: Energy Innovation at the Crossroads of National Security Challenges (2010), and Ensuring America’s Freedom of Movement: A National Security Imperative to Reduce US Oil Dependence (2011).
+Goodman has been recognized for her leadership in creating the Military Advisory Board and leading its projects on National Security and the Threat of Climate Change (2007), Powering America’s Defense: Energy & the Risks to National Security (2009), Powering America’s Economy: Energy Innovation at the Crossroads of National Security Challenges (2010), Ensuring America’s Freedom of Movement: A National Security Imperative to Reduce US Oil Dependence (2011), and National Security and the Accelerating Risks of Climate Change (2014).

 From 1993 to 2001, Goodman served as Deputy Undersecretary of Defense (Environmental Security).
 As the chief environmental, safety, and occupational health officer for the Department of Defense (DOD), she oversaw an annual budget of over $5 billion.
 She established the first environmental, safety, and health performance metrics for the Department and, as the nation’s largest energy user, led its energy, environmental, and natural resource conservation programs.
 Overseeing the President’s plan for revitalizing base closure communities, she ensured that 80% of base closure property became available for transfer and reuse.
 Goodman has twice received the DOD medal for Distinguished Public Service, the Gold Medal from the National Defense Industrial Association, and the EPA’s Climate Change Award.